clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/forecast/injixo-forecast/what-is-the-injixo-forecast.md

 description: Use injixo Forecast to automatically calculate a forecast for contact volume and AHT.
 related_articles:
   - overwrite_title: Add title for untranslated source
-    filepath: features/forecast/injixo-forecast/manage-workloads.md
+    filepath: features/forecast/injixo-forecast/create-workloads.md
   - overwrite_title: Add title for untranslated source
     filepath: features/forecast/injixo-forecast/manual-adjustments.md
   - overwrite_title: Add title for untranslated source
-    filepath: features/forecast/injixo-forecast/store-forecast-versions.md
+    filepath: features/forecast/injixo-forecast/save-forecast-versions.md
   - overwrite_title: Add title for untranslated source
     filepath: features/forecast/injixo-forecast/download-forecast.md
 ---

 injixo Forecast combines your historical data with algorithms to generate high-quality forecasts.
 The algorithms recognize trends, patterns, and fluctuations included in your data. injixo Forecast uses many types of algorithms, such as ARIMA, Holt-Winters, exponential smoothing, regression, or gradient boosting.

-injixo Forecast automatically selects the algorithm best suited to your data.
-The forecast is generated for 365 days and can be displayed in daily, weekly, monthly, and yearly views.
+injixo Forecast automatically selects the algorithm best suited to your data. injixo generates a forecast for 365 days into the future after the data import.

 injixo Essential WFM uses a basic algorithm that uses simple average values in the historical data to recognize a long-term linear trend and weekly patterns.